Stee1yDan/Machine_Stock/README.md

 ## Python module

-Simple API that is used to retrive info through POST request.
+Simple API that is used to retrieve info from YFinance.
 Built with Flask.

 ![FireShot Capture 030 - Machine;Stock - localhost](https://github.com/Stee1yDan/Machine_Stock/assets/125751951/a737d6cf-53f8-4749-9986-abdbdb7ade8f)